Q: Am I registered to vote?

 A: Multnomah County voters should call 503-988-3720.
-A ballot cannot be counted unless the return envelope is signed by 8:00 PM Election Day.
+A ballot cannot be counted unless the return envelope is signed.

-A: The last date for Multnomah County voters to safely mail the ballot is Friday, May 13.
-After that date, voters should use an official county drop site.
-Remember, ballots must be at an official drop site or Election office by 8:00 PM, May 17.
-Postmarks do not count!
+A: The last date for Multnomah County voters to safely mail the ballot is Friday, Oct.
+31. After that date, voters should use an official drop site.
+Remember, ballots must be at an official drop site or Election office by 8:00 PM, Nov.
+4. Postmarks do not count!